slowernews/wisdom-tldr/README.md

 > *'Stir up waters to catch fish.' -- Robert Greene (39th law of power)*

+> *'You only find out who is swimming naked when the tide goes out.' -- Warren Buffett*

 CHALLENGE: Deceiving is not lying.
-Deceiving is indirect.

 > *'Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.'*